 Deep down, we all know the real reason: plants aren’t cute or cuddly.
 They can’t fetch the paper in the morning, they don’t have eyes or ears, and they can't "love" or show us affection.
 Plants grow from the dirt, and we have a negative connotation with "dirt," either as a term or an idea.

-The bottom line is this: all life depends on the sacrifice of something else.
+The bottom line is this: your continued existence depends on the death of some other lifeform. all life depends on the sacrifice of something else.
 It is the inherent truth of existence.
 If you simply prefer not to eat meat, fine.
-I'm not trying to convert anyone here; just stop spoiling my special time at the steakhouse, and leave me alone when I’m eating the things I enjoy.
+I won't try to convert you.
+Just stop spoiling my special time at the steakhouse.